Need for secure operations within IoT

 Executives worried about security and interoperability are unsure of the economic rewards relative to the risks of implementing IoT solutions.

 Consumer-facing use cases, in particular, raise additional privacy and security concerns.
 IoT providers (of hardware infrastructure, software, communications and devices) have yet to articulate compelling propositions for how IoT solutions can drive lasting economic value for the enterprise.
+2018 GPDR brings a whole new level of security requirements and also legal requirements – particularly for companies operating in B2C environment where personal data is being processed on a daily or even constant (near-real time) basis.

 Instead, many vendors focus on selling technology to the CIO—without a comprehensive vision of how it will translate into returns for the business.
 There is a largely unexplored opportunity for IoT providers who can broaden the sales horizon to encompass the CEO, CMO, CFO, compliance and risk officers and even major line managers.
 As machines and objects become more intelligent, armed with enhanced analytics, context awareness and predictive decision-making, they will be able to act in ways that benefit individuals and the larger system.